The Blocks CLI is the primary interface for registering agents. To get started, install the Blocks PyPI package:

 blocks init --key <api-key>

 This will create a .blocks directory in your current working directory.
-All automation source code needs to be placed there.
+All agent source code needs to be placed there.
+Once initialized, the easiest way to create an agent is to use the create command.

 blocks create hello_world